zhenjiang-zhao/zhenjiang-zhao.github.io/_pages/JP/teaching_JP.md

 ---
 layout: page
-permalink: /teaching_CH/
+permalink: /teaching_JP/
-title: 教学
+title: teaching_JP
+display_lang: JP
 description: Materials for courses you taught.
 Replace this text with your description.
-nav: true
+nav: false
 nav_order: 5
-display_lang: CH
 ---

 For now, this page is assumed to be a static description of your courses.
 You can convert it to a collection similar to `_projects/` so that you can have a dedicated page for each course.